vyraun/long-tailed/README.md

 ## On Long-Tailed Phenomena in NMT.
 Findings of EMNLP 2020.

 ##### Warning:  The crux of the code, the Focal loss and Anti-Focal loss implementations are available in the fairseq/criterions directory and can be directly used with fairseq.
 However, the end-to-end code currently is more of a code-dump, rather than a code-release.
 Please wait for a (much better) cleaned-up version.
-E2E code release date: Dec 24.
-2020 10 pm AoE.

 We use fairseq to train the models.
 Our code is tested on Ubuntu 18.04, with a Conda installation of Python 3.6.